jules2689/trudeau/docs/2020-04-17/post_news.md

 (voice oftranslator): follow-upquestion.
 Minister joly, can you tell us alittle bit more about theannouncement that you've made.
 You have talked aboutmunicipalities in various townsand villages across the country.
-There are companies there, arethose companies not eligible forthe programmes that you'veannounced?and pwhat type of assistancewill you be offering.
+There are companies there, arethose companies not eligible forthe programmes that you'veannounced? and pwhat type of assistancewill you be offering.

-(voice of translator):answer.
+**(Voice of Translator)**:

+Answer.
-What we have offered throughgovernment measures recently area safety net. and what we're doing now isensuring that no one is fallingthrough the cracks.
+What we have offered through government measures recently area safety net. and what we're doing now is ensuring that no one is falling through the cracks.
 So we're tightening it up.
-We know, for example, that the$40, 000 loan and the wagesubsidy have impacts for manycompanies.
+We know, for example, that the$40, 000 loan and the wage subsidy have impacts for manycompanies.
 There are some that still don'thave access to that funding.
-So the regional developmentagencies will be providingassistance.
+So the regional development agencies will be providingassistance.
-The development agency inquÉbec, for example, it's calleddeck, and these agencies provideassistance in smallercommunities in quÉbec, forexample, and across the country.
+The development agency inquÉbec, for example, it's calleddeck, and these agencies provide assistance in smaller communities in quÉbec, forexample, and across the country.
-So they're on the ground andthey will be helping to provideassistance to small localbusinesses in those areas.
+So they're on the ground and they will be helping to provide assistance to small local businesses in those areas.

+**(Voice of Translator)**:

-(voice of translator):thank you, Minister.
+Thank you, Minister.

 Our next question [speakingfrench]teresa wright with canadianpress.
 Please go ahead.

 ---